-- II.
-You agree to be a peaceable subject, and - cheerfully to conform to the laws of the country - in which you reside. - · III.
-You promise, not to be concerned in - plots or conspiracies against government, but - patiently to submit to the decisions of the supreme - · legislature. - · IV.
-You agree to pay a proper respect to the - civil magistrate, to work diligently, live credit- - 4 ably, and act honourably by all men. - Ninthly, That no fellow goe into the town by night, except he - have a fellow with him, who may bear him record that he was in - 4 Tenthly, That every master and fellow shall come to the assem- - blie, if itt be within fifty miles of him, if he have any warning. - And if he have trespassed against the craft, to abide the award of - 4 mafters and fellows. - Eleventhly, That every mafter-mason and se low that hath tres- - paffed against the craft shall stand to the correction of other masters - and fellows to make him accord; and if they cannot accord, to go - · to the common law - 'Twelvethly, That a mafter or fellow make not a mould-stone, fguare, nor rule, to no lowen, nor let no lowen worke within their - lodge, nor without, to mould flone. - 4 Thirteenthly, That every Mason receive and cherish strange sel- - 4 lows when they come over the countrie, and fet them on worke if - 4 they will worke, as the manner is; (that is to fay, if the Maton - have any mould-stone in his place, he shall give him a mould-stone, - and fett him on worke; and if he have none, the Mason shall retresh - him with money unto the next lodge. - \ Fourteenthly, That every Mason shall truely serve his master \ for his pay. - Fifteenthly, That every master shall truely make an end of his worke, taske or journey, whithersoe it be. - These be all the charges and covenants that ought to be read at - the inflallment of mafter, or making of a Free-mason or Free- - masons.
-The almighty God of Jacob, who ever have you and me - · in his keeping, bless us now and ever.
+- 'II.
+You agree to be a peaceable subject, and cheerfully to conform to the laws of the country in which you reside. - III.
+You promife, not to be concerned in plots or conspiracies against government, but patiently submit to the decisions of the supreme legislature. - IV.
+You agree to pay a proper respect to the civil magistrate, to work diligently, live creditably, and act honourably by all men. - 'Ninthly, That no fellow goe into the town by night, except he have a fellow with him, who may bear him record that he was in an honest place. - \ Tenthly, That every mafter and fellow shall come to the affem-\ blie, if itt be within fifty miles of him, if he have any warning.

+\ And if he have trespassed against the crast, to abide the award of

+\ masters and fellows. - Eleventhly, That every mafter-mason and sellow that hath trefpassed against the crast shall stand to the correction of other masters, and sellows to make him accord; and if they cannot accord, to go to the common law. - Twelvethly, That a mafter or fellow make not a mould-ffone. fquare, nor rule, to no lowen, nor let no lowen works within their lodge, nor without, to mould ffone. - 'Thirteenthly, That every Mason receive and cherish strange sel'lows when they come over the countrie, and set them on worke is 'they will worke, as the manner is; (that is to say) if the Mason 'have any mould-stone in his place, he shall give him a mould-stone, 'and sett him on worke; and if he have none, the Mason shall refresh. 'him with money unto the next lodge. - ' Fourteenthly, That every Mason shall trucly serve his master for his pay. - 'Fifteenthly, That every mafter shall truely make an end of his worke, taske or journey, whithersoe it be. - These be all the charges and covenants that ought to be-read at the installment of master, or making of a Free-mason or Free-mason.
+The almighty God of Jacob, who ever have you and med in his keeping, bless us now and ever.
 Amen.

-- 6 V. You agree to hold in veneration the original rulers and patrons of the Order of Masonry. - and their regular successors, supreme and sub- - ordinate, according to their stations; and to - fubmit to the awards and resolutions of your - brethren in general chapter convened, in every

-- · case consistent with the constitutions of the · Order. - VI.
-You agree to avoid private piques and • quarrels, and to guard against intemperance and excefs. - VII.
-You agree to be cautious in carriage and - behaviour, courteous to your brethren, and faith- - ful to your lodge. - 4 VIII.
-You promise to respect genuine bre- - thren, and to discountenance impostors, and all - · diffenters from the original plan of Masonry. - IX.
-You agree to promote the general good - of fociety, to cultivate the focial virtues, and to · propagate the knowlege of the Art.'
+- V. You agree to hold in veneration the original rulers and patrons of the Order of Masonry, and their regular successors, supreme and sub-cordinate, according to their stations; and to-submit to the award and resolutions of your brethren in general chapter convened, in every case consistent with the constitutions of the Order. - VI.
+You agree to avoid private piques and quarrels, and to guard against intemperance and excess. - VII.
+You agree to be cautious in carriage and behaviour, courteous to your brethren, and faithful to the lodge. - VIII.
+You promise to respect genuine brethren, and to discountenance impostors, and all dissensers from the original plan of the Institution. - IX.
+You agree to promote the general good of fociety, to cultivate the focial virtues, and to propagate the knowledge of the Art of Masonry, as far as your influence and ability can extend?

-On the Master Elect signifying his affent to these Charges, the Secretary proceeds to read the following regulations:
+On the Master Elect fignifying his assent to these Charges, the Secretary proceeds to read the sollowing Regulations:

-- · I. You admit that it is not in the power of any man, or body of men, to make innovation - in the body of Masonry. - 'II.
-You promife to pay homage to the Grand - · Master for the time being, and to his Officers, - when duly installed; and strictly to conform to - every edict of the Grand Lodge, or General - · Assembly of Masons, that is not subversive of - the principles and groundwork of Masonry.
+- I. You admit that it is not in the power of any man, or body of men, to make innovation in the body of Masonry. - II.
+You promife to pay homage to the Grand Master for the time being, and to his Officers, when duly installed; and strictly to conform to every edict of the Grand Lodge, or General Assembly of Masons, that is not subversive of the principles and groundwork of Masonry.